jeffrom/logd/WORK.md

 # TODO

-* [ ] correctly read when partition 0 has been deleted
-  * [ ] reads/writes after startup should work
-  * [X] should return a not found error
-  * [X] client should exit with not found error by default
-  * [ ] should have a client flag to read from the end in this case
 * [ ] read from the beginning of the log
-* [X] ensure subscription connection is closed when _not_ reading forever
+* [ ] should have a client flag to read from the beginning in case where requested id not found
 * [ ] audit all panics: we should only panic when there's a fatal error.
   * mostly return all the way up to main
 * [ ] put delete hooks in a queue, keep track of running delete hooks, make